 Since we began our widespread use of fossil fuel-based fertilisers, the calcium content of our soils has also steadily decreased.
 We also consume less of foods like dairy products and green leafy veggies that contain substantial amounts of calcium.

 To hit the RDI for calcium of 1.3 grams recommended for a healthy heart and skeletal function, you must now consume 5500 calories per day!
-Unfortunately, calcium supplements aren’t as effective as calcium from whole-food.
+Unfortunately, calcium supplements aren’t as effective as calcium from whole foods.

 To read more about calcium and what it does for you, visit Healthy High-Calcium Foods and Recipes.